 Curriculum Year by Year

-Hone skills that will carry you through your four years at MSOE and beyond, including calculus, composition, speech and introduction to CAD (Computer Aided Drawing).
+Hone skills that will carry you through your four years at MSOE and beyond, including calculus, composition, speech and advanced use of spreadsheets.

-Dive into more specialized engineering and mathematics classes your sophomore year, including thermodynamics and quantum physics and probability and statistics.
+Dive into more specialized engineering and mathematics classes your sophomore year, including statics, work methods, and contemporary manufacturing systems.

 Dr. Charlene Yauch, P.E.